telerik/blazor-docs/components/grid/paging.md

 ![](images/paging-overview.png)

->tip You can bind the values of those properties to variables in the `@code {}` section.
-If you want to bind the page index to a variable, you must use the `@bind-Page="@MyPageIndexVariable"` syntax.
+>note If you want to bind the page index to a variable, you must use two-way binding - the `@bind-Page="@MyPageIndexVariable"` syntax.
+If you only use one-way binding -  `Page="@MyPageIndexVariable"` - the grid will reset to the value of that parameter on every re-render.
+If you choose to use one-way binding, you must update the field value in the [`PageChanged` event]({%slug grid-events%}#pagechanged) to avoid that.

 Here is one way to implement a page size choice that puts all records on one page.